 The GentleWave® Procedure: An Alternative to Standard Endodontic Treatment

-The GentleWave Procedure is an alternative to standard endodontic treatment that uses procedure fluids instead of relying solely on the use of files.
-A vortex of procedure fluids and the system's broad spectrum acoustic energy are able to reach—and disinfect—the twists and turns of the root canal anatomy.1
+The GentleWave Procedure is an alternative to standard endodontic treatment that uses fluid dynamics and broad spectrum acoustic energy to clean and disinfect the root canal system.2 Since this procedure does not primarily rely on the use of files, it’s able to reach and disinfect the microscopic twists and turns of the root canal anatomy.2,3

 Keep scrolling down to see just how simple it is for the GentleWave Procedure to clean and disinfect such complex anatomies!

 Are you looking for an alternative to standard root canal treatment?
 Find a GentleWave provider in your area.